Rental Application Templates

 What should a Rental Application Include?

-• Personal details – This includes the applicant’s name, address, date of birth, phone number(s), driver’s license (to verify identity), and their social security number (for running background checks)
+• Personal details: The applicant’s name, address, date of birth, contact number(s), driver’s license (for identity verification), and social security number (for background checks).

-• Rental history – Address of the previous rental, former landlord’s contact information, last rent paid, dates of residency, and the purpose(s) for leaving.
+• Rental history: Previous rental address, contact details of the former landlord, rent amount paid, duration of residency, and reasons for leaving.

-• Employment background – Current and past employer, supervisor name and phone number, occupation, and salary.
+• Employment background: Current and previous employers, supervisor’s name and contact number, occupation, and income.

-To ensure compliance with the Fair Housing Act, landlords and property owners should avoid asking questions from the following topics on a rental application:
+To ensure compliance with the Fair Housing Act, landlords should not ask the following questions on a rental application:

 Rental Application FAQ